nalinbhatt/mTree_doc_develop/docs/source/reference.rst

 address book
 ============

-The **address_book** is an **mTree** object that stores addresses of all the Actors that are initialized in the :ref:`config` file.
+The **address_book** is an **mTree** object that stores and manages addresses of all the Actors that are initialized in the :ref:`config` file.
-Access to it is limited to the :ref:`Environment` Actor at first, nevertheless, access can be controlled and passed on to different agents
+Access to it is limited to the :ref:`Environment` Actor at first, nevertheless, access can be controlled and passed on to different agents by the
+**Environment** as seen fit.

 Methods
 -------